 Lowe’s complaint was filed in a Los Angeles Superior Court on April 7, and asks for at least $1 million in damages.
 According to the complaint, Boyce violated a confidentiality agreement she made with the Lowe family.
 She is also charged with defamation and infliction of emotional distress on Lowe, his wife and their two sons during her employment for most of 2007 (she quit in November).

 And, some valuable advice is offered, including this highlight:

 Families who employ nannies often involve them in the more intimate parts of their lives.
 Sometimes a nanny is privy to or overhears information that the family wants to keep private.
 Also, many company executives take important work documents home with them, and they don’t want to worry about who sees them.
 The same goes for business related phone calls and emails.
 For these reasons, experts agree that regular people, not just celebrities or NYSE CEOs, should have an employee contract and a confidentiality agreement with their nanny.

 I do believe there’s lots you can and should do to document your relationship with your nanny, especially when young children are involved.
 However, I don’t think you can treat a nanny like a corporate client – there may be language or cultural barriers in place, and you need to come up with a communication style that works for the relationship.
-There are lots of tips on our website on how to get and keep good help, along with great resources on how to manage the relationship.
-Click here for more Child Care tips from The Business of Motherhood.

 What have you put in place to manage your relationship with your nanny?
 Do you think it’s better to have verbal agreements or written confirmation?